ekamenar/ekamenar.github.io/_news/RTAS2026_paper_accepted.md

   slider: false
 ---

-We are excited to share that our paper **Journal-First: Koopman-driven Grip Force Prediction Through EMG Sensing** has been accepted for presentation at RTAS 2026 (Real-Time and Embedded Technology and Applications Symposium)!
+We are excited to share that our paper **Journal-First: Koopman-driven Grip Force Prediction Through EMG Sensing** has been accepted for presentation at RTAS 2026 (32nd IEEE Real-Time and Embedded Technology and Applications Symposium)!

 ---